What is a 1099-K form?

 Who receives a 1099-K?

 Recipients of a 1099-K are mostly merchants who have received payment using a third-party payment network like our system.
 Whether the recipient receives a 1099-K or not, we are still required to do the tax filings.
-On November 21st, the IRS announced that the 1099-K filing threshold will remain at 20,000 USD and 200 transactions for tax year 2023.
+The IRS announced that the 1099-K filing threshold will be more than $5000 and 0 transactions for tax year 2024.

 This article is neither legal advice nor tax advice.
 We recommend that you speak to your tax advisor with any questions or concerns about tax reporting.